-Payroll Growth:

-None for amortization of the Unfunded Actuarial Accrued Liability.
+Payroll Growth: 0.00% for the purposes of amortizing the Unfunded Actuarial Accrued Liability.
 This assumption cannot exceed the ten-year average growth, in compliance with Part VII of Chapter 112, Florida Statutes.

-Funding Method:

-Entry Age Normal Actuarial Cost Method
+Funding Method: Entry Age Normal Actuarial Cost Method.

-Inflation Assumption:

-2.5% for Internal Revenue Code 415 and 401(a)(17) benefit limits.
+Inflation Assumption: 2.5% for Internal Revenue Code 415 and 401(a)(17) benefit limits.
 This is consistent with long-term inflation expected by the Plan's Investment Consultant.

-Asset Valuation:

-Each year, the prior Actuarial Value of Assets is brought forward utilizing the historical geometric 4-year average Market Value return.
+Asset Valuation: Each year, the prior Actuarial Value of Assets is brought forward utilizing the historical geometric 4-year average Market Value return.
 It is possible that over time this technique will produce an insignificant bias above or below Market Value.

-KISSIMMEE UTILITY AUTHORITY COMPONENTS OF PENSION EXPENSE FOR THE YEARS ENDED SEPTEMBER 30, 2020 AND 2019
+KISSIMMEE UTILITY AUTHORITY COMPONENTS OF PENSION EXPENSE FOR THE YEARS ENDED SEPTEMBER 30, 2021 AND 2020